psx-spx/psx-spx.github.io/docs/cdromfileformats.md

 5=8bit.<br/>
-The Type value value is only a hint on how to view the Pixel data (the data is copied to VRAM regardless of the type; 4=Mixed is meant to indicate that the data contains different types, eg. both 4bpp & 8bpp textures).<br/>
+The Type value value is only a hint on how to view the Pixel data (the data is copied to VRAM regardless of the type; 4=Mixed is meant to indicate that the data contains different types, eg. both 4bpp &amp; 8bpp textures).<br/>
 Type 3=24bpp is quite rare, but does exist (eg. Colony Wars (MagDemo02:
 CWARS\GAME.RSC\DEMO.TIM).<br/>